masmix/hmmw/README.md

 # hmmw

-This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Aplication Model CLI.
+This project contains source code and supporting files for a serverless application.

+> Based on codebase from the project https://github.com/MichalLeszczynski/task-two

 # Functionalities